 - Cleaning of the 17th-century paintings

 - Repair and re-gilding of the golden retablo

 - Repair of the Sacristy and choir loft

 - Safeguarding of the original fabric from further deterioration, including wooden beams, decorative corbels, and other features under threat

-- Restore the deteriorated interior paint finishes and improve lighting conditions
+- Restoration of the deteriorated interior paint finishes and improvement of the lighting conditions

 - Conservation of the Peregrine Chapel